sklas/pyDomrates/README.md

 3. loss of domains in an arrangement and
 4. addition of novel domains.

-Details of the algorithm can be found in (cite moore, kersting, domrates(submitted, maybe biorxive?)).
+Details of the algorithm can be found in ["Quantification and functional analysis of modular protein evolution in a dense phylogenetic tree"](https://www.sciencedirect.com/science/article/pii/S1570963913000186?via%3Dihub) (Moore et al. 2013, Biochim Biophys Acta).
+A manuscript describing the algorithm is in preparation.
+It was developed at [bornberglab](www.bornberglab.de).

-**We strongly encourage you to use our new C++ implementation of domrates!
+**We strongly recommend to use our new C++ implementation of domrates!
 Check out https://domainworld.uni-muenster.de/programs/domrates/ and https://ebbgit.uni-muenster.de/domainWorld/DomRates**

 The tool takes three inputs:
 * A phylogenetic tree of the species of interest,